-12.2 Training assistance, wage subsidies and employer assistance Persons who are receiving training assistance for formal study or who are assisted through an Australian or State/Territory government wage subsidy by an employer, are ineligible for ABSTUDY.
+12.2 Training assistance, wage subsidies and employer assistance

+Persons who are receiving training assistance for formal study or who are assisted through an Australian or State/Territory government wage subsidy by an employer, are ineligible for ABSTUDY.

 Examples of training assistance and wage subsidies include but are not limited to: training schemes, scholarships, bursaries, cadetships and any similar assistance and can be from Government and non-Government sources.

-Australian Apprentices who are receiving training assistance for formal study or who are assisted through an Australian Government or State/Territory government wage subsidy via an employer, may be eligible for ABSTUDY, provided they meet the criteria under the Tertiary Award for Australian Apprentices.
+ABSTUDY cannot be paid where it duplicates assistance provided from other sources, such as from an employer, scholarship, or government or non-government programme, Australian Apprentices who are receiving training assistance for formal study or who are assisted through an Australian Government or State/Territory government wage subsidy via an employer, may be eligible for ABSTUDY, provided they meet the criteria under the Tertiary Award for Australian Apprentices.

-Note: Participation in an Aboriginal School Based Traineeship (ASBT), or the Indigenous Tertiary Education Salary Scheme (ITESS) in the Northern Territory, does not preclude ABSTUDY eligibility.
-In these circumstances, income from these sources is taken into account under the ABSTUDY personal income test.
+Note: Participation in an Aboriginal School Based Traineeship (ASBT) does not preclude ABSTUDY eligibility.
+In these circumstances, income from an ASBT is taken into account under the ABSTUDY personal income test.